 - You should water the plant well once it is planted.

 Additionally, when you plant a palm well at home, ensure that you have the following products already:

-- Moisture meter – this can accurately tell you how moist the soil is without having to guess yourself.
+- Moisture meter - this can accurately tell you how moist the soil is without guessing.

 - Spray for plants that prefer humid conditions so that you can mist them when the weather gets too warm or dry.

 There is no one particular plant that can be named as the best from the list of palm plants.